 - Some twisting of the tubes

-- The arm carrying the flow away from the axis of rotation must exert a force on the fluid to accelerate the flowing mass to the vibrating speed of the tubes at the outside (increase of absolute angular momentum), so it is lagging behind the overall vibration.
+- The arm carrying the flow away from the axis of rotation must exert a force on the fluid to accelerate the flowing mass to the vibrating speed of the tubes at the outside (an increase of absolute angular momentum), so it is lagging behind the overall vibration.

 The arm through which fluid is pushed back towards the axis of movement must exert a force on the fluid to decrease the fluid’s absolute angular speed.

-The two vibrations are shifted in phase with respect to each other, and the degree of phase-shift is a measure for the amount of mass that is flowing through the tubes.
+The two vibrations are shifted in phase with respect to each other, and the degree of phase shift is a measure of the amount of mass that is flowing through the tubes.

 Coriolis Flow Meter Economics:

 On the other hand, they may not be competitive when used in simple flow measurement applications.
-Where volumetric sensors are sufficient and where repeatability is more important than precision other type like Turbine, Electromagnetic and Ultrasonic and Vortex may be the preferred choice.
+Where volumetric sensors are sufficient and where repeatability is more important than precision another type like Turbine, Electromagnetic, and Ultrasonic and Vortex may be the preferred choice.

 Coriolis mass flow meters can detect the flow of all liquids and gases which can be used for the food and chemical industry and are the best choice for an accurate flow meter.